 Pandemics have presented new challenges for businesses of all sizes.
 Businesses searching for ways to succeed in a market altered by new public health regulations and consumer preferences need to provide an updated customer experience in order to demonstrate their commitment to the safety of their employees and clients.

-Businesses trying to flourish in the new normal have to put a premium on social distancing.
-Scientists and public health officials have repeatedly emphasized the importance of social distancing in stopping the spread of the virus.
+Businesses trying to flourish during these outbreaks have to put a premium on social distancing.
+Scientists and public health officials have repeatedly emphasized the importance of social distancing in stopping the spread of viruses.
 The question for businesses has become, “How do we implement social distancing without negatively impacting the customer journey?”

 This blog post shows how communication technology allows businesses to continue providing high-quality customer service while promoting good social distancing.
-We’ve broken the principles of doing business in the new normal into five categories:
+We’ve broken the principles of doing business during and after a pandemic into five categories:

 - Minimizing human contact